jhonyavella90/django-ttag/docs/reference.rst

 Arguments
 ---------

-Arguments can be either positional or keyword.
+Arguments can be either positional or named.
 They are specified as properties of the tag class, in a similar way to Django's forms and models.

 If the property name clashes with a append a trailing slash - it will be